How to check how many credit cards you have open (along with your Chase 5/24 status)

 Remember, even if you canceled a card that had been opened within the past 24 months, it still counts toward the Chase “5/24” limit.
 To check when you opened your canceled cards, scroll down to the “closed accounts” section.

 The details will show you when the closed card was opened.
 If it’s been less than two years, you’ll have to include this in your card count to determine whether you’re likely to be approved for a new Chase card or not.

 Chase’s application rules mean you should get their cards first

 Because it’s tougher to get Chase cards, I recommend applying for their cards first.
 Specifically, I recommend applying for cards that earn valuable Chase Ultimate Rewards points.

-Here are the top Chase cards I recommend:
+Here are some of the top Chase cards we recommend:

-Note: Chase now restricts folks to only having one Sapphire card at a time.
+Note: Chase restricts people to only having one Sapphire card at a time.
 For example, if you have the Chase Sapphire Reserve, you won’t be able to open a Chase Sapphire Preferred card (or vice versa).

-If you’re looking to check how many credit cards you’ve recently opened, I recommend using myBankrate.
-It’s free and easy to use.
+If you’re looking to check how many credit cards you’ve recently opened, I recommend using Credit Karma — it’s free and easy to use.

-It’s important to know how many cards you’ve opened if you plan to apply for Chase credit cards.
-Because Chase will not approve you for most of their cards if you’ve opened 5+ cards from any bank (NOT counting Chase business cards and these other business cards) in the past 24 months.
+It’s important to know how many cards you’ve opened if you plan to apply for Chase credit cards, because Chase will not approve you for most of their cards if you’ve opened five or more cards from any bank (not counting certain business credit cards) in the past 24 months.

 This is why my recommended card strategy for beginners is to apply for Chase cards first.
 With cards like the Chase Sapphire Preferred and Chase Ink Business Preferred, you can earn big sign-up bonuses and save lots of money on travel.